The General Data Protection Regulation (GDPR) from the European Commission sets new standards for how organisations need to handle personal data.

 OF EUROPEAN CITIZENS ON

 If yes, you are considered a data processor.
 Regardless where in the world you are,

-you will now have to meet several new requirements under the GDPR:
+you have to meet several requirements under the GDPR:

 Systematically document all data processing and provide it to authorities upon request

 Report any non-compliant activities and data breach risks to your data controller

 Suit up for the GDPR